cwi-swat/drambiguity/doc/index.md

 ## What is ambiguity engineering, and what features of Dr Ambiguity help with it?

 These are the challenges that a grammar engineer faces with respect to ambiguity:
-1. We want to ((Detection))[detect] more ambiguity, before our users do so accidentally.
+1. We want to [detect]((Detection)) more ambiguity, before our users do so accidentally.
-1. Once we have an example, we need to ((Diagnostics))[diagnose] the instance to figure out the **causes** of ambiguity.
+1. Once we have an example, we need to [diagnose]((Diagnostics)) the instance to figure out the **causes** of ambiguity.
 1. The next step is ambiguity ((Treatment)) where we select an appropriate **disambiguation mechanism** to remove (at least one of) the earlier detected causes.
-1. For the foreseeable future we want to ((Prevention))[prevent] our grammar from regressing to this specific ambiguity.
+1. For the foreseeable future we want to [prevent]((Prevention)) our grammar from regressing to this specific ambiguity.
 We need to have some form of automated **regression testing**.
 1. When all our ambiguities have been detected, diagnosed, treated and tested, we might seek a **proof of unambiguity**.

 Proof of unambiguity is not for Dr Ambiguity.
 There is a tool called "AmbiDexter" which you can try for that.
 Proving unambiguity is undecidable, has many parameters to tweak and its expensive in time and space.
-With Dr Ambiguity we strive for an interactive and usable experience, so we focus on the other challenes.
+With Dr Ambiguity we strive for an interactive and usable experience, so we focus on the other challenges.
 All the other challenges are addressed by Dr Ambiguity.
 You can read about how to use it, respectively, here:
 * ((Detection))
 * ((Diagnostics)),